 As a result, in May of that same year, the health director recommended the government add kratom to Rhode Island’s Uniform Controlled Substances Act.
 This act was amended with kratom’s two main alkaloids on it, banning their use and commercialization.

-If this bill passes it would allow the (regulated) sale of kratom within the state for the first time in five years.
+In February 2023, Bill H5330 was introduced and is yet another attempt at regulating kratom through the KCPA.
+If this bill passes, it would allow the (regulated) sale of kratom within the state for those over 21.

 Also see: Can I Buy Kratom in Providence, RI?

 People use kratom for many reasons, but it’s most popular for its pain relief.
 Unfortunately, this is also why it ends up banned.
-Because it reacts to opioid receptors much as prescription opioids do, there’s concern that kratom is just as dangerous.
+Because it reacts to opioid receptors much as prescription opioids do, there’s concern that kratom is just as dangerous — but it’s not.

-Kratom can be addictive, but not in the same way.
-It has less potential for addiction, and its withdrawal symptoms are nowhere near as strong.
+Kratom is an atypical opioid and can be addictive, but not in the same way.
+Because of how it interacts with different systems, it has less potential for addiction, its withdrawal symptoms are nowhere near as strong, and there’s little risk of overdose.
 If you use it properly, the risks are low, and the side effects are minimal.

 Kratom is an excellent analgesic when used correctly.
 Red vein kratom is the most similar to opioids and stands out when it comes to killing pain.
 Don’t self-medicate; find out what’s causing the pain first.